Main » The Bad Days

 I can remember being around 12 years old and in my bedroom.
 I spent hours alone as a child, in my room.
 But I would talk all the time.
 I had what others considered to be imaginary playmates.
 But the other night I remembered how my "imaginary" playmates... were ...really there.
 They talked back... and I did what they said.
 I can remember having conversations with Missy, in my room.
 I can remember "seeing" her, sensing she was there beside me.
 I know that Missy was created when I was around 12, although I'm not positive why, but I do know that she easily handles my dad and his sarcasm and his... "ways"...so she was probably made specifically to handle him.
 And it was around 12 when things with my dad got much more difficult to handle.
 I would imagine that I created Missy out of a need for someone to help me deal with him.

-Carol has come up with a reasonable explaination for the existence of Claire, which I would have never figured out myself.
+Caroline has come up with a reasonable explaination for the existence of Claire, which I would have never figured out myself.
 Claire is a little girl with long braids, who lives in out in a field of flowers, among horses and kittens and rabbits and there is always sunshine.
 She doesn't talk, and hasn't got any desire to.
 She does some sign language.
 But she doesn't worry about interracting with people.
 Her world is only animals, and with animals, you don't need to talk out loud, all you have to do is talk with your heart.
 Claire seems to be more fluent in caterpillar, kitten, fawn, and horse, and with them you dont need words.
 And interestingly enough, Claire looks very very similiar to how my little sister did when she was around 8 years old.
 Claire is also 8.
 My sister was very quiet.
 Claire is very quiet.
 My sister is wonderful with animals.
 Claire is also.
 My sister always had her hair in long ponytails or braids.
 So does Claire.
-Carol reasons that because I saw, when I was little, my sister as the one who didn't get hurt, who wasn't the target of dad's hurt (she was, I just didn't know it at the time)...that I created Claire in an effort to model my sister.
+Caroline reasons that because I saw, when I was little, my sister as the one who didn't get hurt, who wasn't the target of dad's hurt (she was, I just didn't know it at the time)...that I created Claire in an effort to model my sister.

 Posted by pilgrim at 10:22 AM | Comments (2)